- Last Modified:

 If a Plain Text element is set to Required, only entering one or more space characters as content will not be accepted.

-Restricts the maximum amount of text that can be input.
+Restricts the maximum amount of text that can be input or files that can be uploaded.

 The maximum size can be restricted for each element.
 Plain text and HTML elements are counted in characters.
 File and image elements are counted in kilobytes (Kb).
 All other element types use the default, so no maximum size needs to be specified.